 Can’t stand the tags in your t-shirt?
 Won’t tolerate walking barefoot at the beach?
 Irritated by the person in line next to you who accidentally swipes up against your arm?
 If any of these situations sound familiar for either you or your child, it may be the tactile sensory system working in hyperdrive due to tactile defensiveness.

+Tactile input is defined as information that we receive from skin receptors about touch, pressure, temperature, and pain.
+Essentially, tactile is anything connected to the sense of touch.
 As the largest organ of the human body, the skin receives constant tactile input.
-Tactile is anything connected to the sense of touch.
+Tactile defensiveness, sometimes referred to as tactile hypersensitivity or tactile sensitivity, is an over responsiveness to tactile input.
+Children with tactile defensiveness may exhibit a low threshold for registering a tactile sense.
 For many people, the majority of tactile stimuli are perceived with neutrality.
-For some however, specific tactile sensory input may be perceived as noxious, resulting either in purposeful avoidance or a decrease in organization of behavior as a response.
+For individuals with tactile sensitivity, specific tactile sensory input may be perceived as noxious, resulting either in purposeful avoidance or a decrease in organization of behavior as a response.

 If you suspect that your child is struggling with tactile defensiveness, some of our favorite tactile sensory activities or preparatory strategies include:

 Using a towel after bath time or a blanket upon waking up before changing from pajamas to daytime clothing, spend time either rubbing your child’s extremities vigorously or wrapping your child up for a tight hold.
 Who doesn’t love a good burrito?!